The Vancouver Canada Day Video showcases some of the best places to be on the July 1st weekend including events with free concerts and fireworks.

 Granville Island & David Lam Park Concerts

-The TD Vancouver International Jazz Festival takes place in Vancouver from the last week or so of June until the first weekend in July.
+The Vancouver International Jazz Festival takes place in Vancouver from the last week or so of June until the first weekend in July.
 On the Canada Day weekend free jazz concerts take place all over Granville Island and in Yaletown’s David Lam Park at the edge of False Creek.

 Canada Day at Canada Place